Benton County men get federal time for child porn | Arkansas Democrat Gazette

-FAYETTEVILLE -- Two Northwest Arkansas men were sentenced this week to federal prison for child exploitation offenses.
+FAYETTEVILLE -- Two Northwest Arkansas men were sentenced last week to federal prison for child exploitation offenses.

 An FBI task force officer received information from the National Center for Missing and Exploited Children on June 28, 2022, indicating Easley had sent an email containing images of child sexual abuse material, according to court documents.
 Officers later served a search warrant at Easley's residence and discovered additional child pornography, some of which appeared to have been self-produced.